linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Lecture Notes Full/Advanced Financial Analysis Full.md

 # OncoMed Pharmaceuticals (OMED): Summary

-- From 2011-2017 OncoMed has recorded revenue of  $222.6M and has spent$ 468.9M in R&D
+- From 2011-2017 OncoMed has recorded revenue of  \$222.6M and has spent\$ 468.9M in R&D

-– Over same period, accumulated increase in NOAs of just $72.6M
+– Over same period, accumulated increase in NOAs of just \$72.6M

 - Their financials are more affected by payments due to strategic alliances than their operations
 - Cash and short-term investments represent the bulk of their assets